 *1. Noémi Speiser came up with the term “unorthodox” for these braids because they are made with a combination of two types of braiding moves (usually “through-loop” and “over-loop” braiding moves).
 That kind of combination makes the structure of the finished braid very complex and difficult to analyze.
 But the braids themselves are not necessarily uncommon or difficult to make at all.
 The most common loop braid worldwide is a 5-loop unorthodox braid.
 It is even easier to make than a 5-loop square braid, because you only have to insert the working finger through one loop, rather than two.
 (To the person doing the braiding, passing the working finger over a loop is a relative “no-brainer” compared to inserting it through a loop—you think of the first as “skipping” a loop, rather than doing something to it.)

 For more about Unorthodox braids, hover on the About tab in my upper menu, and click on Unorthodox Braids in the drop-down menu.

 *2. In the more well-known type of UO (unorthodox) braid, it’s the loop or loops near the center of the braid that are “skipped over” by the braider.
 The operating finger (and therefore the loop that it transfers) only goes through the loop or loops closer to the outer edge of the braid.

-It’s exactly the opposite for the UO braid of this tutorial: Here, it’s the outer loop that is “skipped over” —the loop nearer to the edge of the braid.
+It’s exactly the opposite for the type of UO braid in this tutorial: Here, it’s the outer loop (or loops) that is “skipped over” – the loop nearer to the edge of the braid.
 The transferring loop is only pulled through the two loops that are closer to the mid line of the braid.
-It “skips” above the whole loop at the edge of the braid, rather than going through it as it would for a square braid.
+It “skips” above a whole loop at the edge of the braid, rather than going through it as it would for a square braid.
 This makes a noticeable difference to the resulting structure and appearance of the braid.

 TIE STRINGS ON A COAT OF THE KHANTY PEOPLE IN SIBERIA